Search results for

 A louder and more bassy sound profile

 I expect that Google will up its game with the release of the Google Pixel Buds A Series 2.
-In particular, I would prefer a frequency response that follows our target preference curve more closely.
+In particular, I would prefer a frequency response that follows our target preference curve more closely at launch.
 That means producing more volume below 750Hz and rolling back some treble frequencies around 5kHz and 9kHz.

 What would you like to see Google bring to the Google Pixel Buds A Series 2?